 Andrea Carmosino - Center Administrator

 Andrea Carmosino (firstname.lastname@example.org) is the Center Administrator and can answer questions about the Toddler Center.
-She is the mother of three children, all Toddler Center graduates, currently in high school, college, and beyond.
-In the past, Andrea worked at the Columbia University School of Social Work (and is a CU alum).
-Most recently, she has been running her own jewelry business.
-She is happy to return to the Toddler Center.
+She is the mother of three Toddler Center graduates - two currently in college (one a Barnard College senior) and one finished and living in the real world.
+Andrea is a CU alum and formerly worked at the Columbia University School of Social Work.

-Emma Routhier (email@example.com) joins us as Research Coordinator after being a student teacher at the Toddler Center in 2015-16.
-She is a graduate of Dartmouth College ('12) and in 2016 completed post-baccalaureate coursework in Psychology at Columbia University.
-She will be coordinating research projects as well as being an assistant teacher in the afternoon classes.
+Hannah Dunn (firstname.lastname@example.org) is a 2017 graduate of Barnard College and now works as the Toddler Center's Research Coordinator after being a student teacher at the Toddler Center in 2015-16 and an assistant teacher during her senior year.
+She will be coordinating research projects as well as being an assistant teacher in a morning and afternoon class.